thenaturalwill/pfsense-analytics/README.md

 We will now prepare Pfsense to send logs to graylog and for this in Status/System Logs/ Settings we will modify the options that will allow us to do so.

-We go to the Remote Logging Options section and in Remote log servers we specify the ip address and the port prefixed in the content pack in the pfsense input of graylog that in this case 5442.
+We go to the Remote Logging Options section and in Remote lo7g servers we specify the ip address and the port prefixed in the content pack in the pfsense input of graylog that in this case 5442.

 ![Pfsense](https://www.sysadminsdecuba.com/wp-content/uploads/2018/04/Pfsene-log-settings-1024x329.png)